Sphax5117/pyfort-amel-tom-int1/README.md

 - **Tom**
   Developed the main logic of the various challenges, including logic puzzles, games of chance, the Père Fouras challenge, and the final challenge.
   Throughout the process, we worked closely together, providing mutual logic support.

+## Notabene

+A branch is available on the [GitHub repository](https://github.com/Sphax5117/pyfort-amel-tom-int1/tree/GUI-version) where we have started developing a GUI version of the Fort Boyard simulator.